Freight Shipping from Wichita to Baltimore

 How much does it cost to ship freight from Wichita to Baltimore?

-Full truckload (FTL) rates from Wichita, KS to Baltimore, MD currently range from $3,141-$3,872 for a standard dry van load over the 1,461-mile route.
+Full truckload (FTL) rates from Wichita, KS to Baltimore, MD currently range $3,141-$3,872 (roughly $2.18-$2.68 per mile over 1,461 miles).
 LTL shipments typically cost $1,004-$1,642 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Wichita to Baltimore?